DukeMobileTech/neighborhood-dashboard/doc/example.md

 # Running the Neighborhood Dashboard from source code in UNIX (Mac OS X, Linux)
 # Download and Install Anaconda Python 2.7
 - The Neighborhood Dashboard (NBD) application runs on Anaconda Python 2.7.
-It will not run on the default Python bundled with your OS or on Python 3.
-It also requires a couple of other Python packages to run that are not bundled together with Anaconda Python 2.7.
+It is highly recommended to install Anaconda Python as opposed to using the traditional Python bundled with your Operating System.
+Anaconda comes bundled with most of the scientific Python packages you might need, has porting for other big data packages implemented in other languages, as well as offering a flexible way of creating Python environments.
-- To install Anaconda Python 2.7, follow these [instructions](installing-python-and-required-packages.md).
+- To install Anaconda Python 2.7 and the extra required packages, follow these [instructions](installing-python-and-required-packages.md).
 # Obtaining API Keys
 - Read the [utilized APIs](APIs.md) documentation and obtain the 2 necessary API keys.
 # Download the NBD source code from Github
 - Clone the NBD source code from Github by running the command ```git clone git@github.com:DukeMobileTech/neighborhood-dashboard.git``` in your terminal.
 You can install git (or the latest version) by following these instructions (https://www.atlassian.com/git/tutorials/install-git).
-Another way of downloading the source code is to click on the **Clone or download** link on this [Github repository](https://github.com/DukeMobileTech/neighborhood-dashboard).
+Another way of downloading the source code is to click on the **Clone or download** link on this [Github repository](https://github.com/DukeMobileTech/neighborhood-dashboard) and then click on the **Download Zip** button.
-- Navigate into the neighborhood-dashboard directory which contains several folders in it.
+- Navigate into the downloaded neighborhood-dashboard folder.
 Unzip the ```input.zip``` file (It contains 3 test locations).
 The input folder is where your input files (location.csv, sso.csv, and urbanicity.csv) go.
-You can swap out the locations.csv file with your own locations file.
+You can swap out the locations.csv file with your own locations file when doing a download with your own data.
 The locations file contains comma separated values in the format *family_id, latitude, longitude*.
 # config.cfg
 - This contains the configuration values needed to run the NBD.
-An example of this file (named config_example) is found in the folder user-interface.
+An example of this file (named config_example) is found in the sub-folder user-interface.
 The file should look as below:
 ```
 [files]
 location = ../input/locations.csv